nicolekellydesign/webby-api/docs/v1/endpoints.md

 ## Public Routes

-These routes can be used by anyone, though the logout and refresh endpoints need a valid session.
-They aren't considered admin endpoints, they simply need a valid session to make any sense.
+These routes can be used by anyone, though the logout endpoint needs a valid session.
+It's not considered an admin endpoint, it simply needs a valid session to make any sense.

 ### Session Endpoints

 These endpoints are used for session management.

+#### `/check`: GET

+Endpoint to check if a connection has a valid login session.
+See the responses documentation for the returned object.

 #### `/login`: POST

 Endpoint to log a user in.
 If the username and password match what's in the database, a cookie will be set with a session token to be used for all further admin requests.

-Each session is only valid for 5 minutes, unless the `extended` flag is set in the JSON request.
-Sessions may be refreshed as long as the session is still valid.
-Refreshing a session will extend the session by another 5 minutes.
+Each session is only valid for the current browser session, unless the `extended` flag is set in the JSON request.

 If `extended` is set to `true` in the JSON request, the session will be valid for 30 days.
 This key is optional and may be omitted from the request.